Information sourced from 'A Fresher's Guide to Anthor', 'History of the College of Creation', and 'Tavern Tales; The Stromlos Way'

-Piping Hot is famous for being situated across the road from the Bardic College of Creation, whose students regularly visit the tavern on breaks to spend their money on malt whiskies from the north, gins from the west, or local ales brewed round the back of the pub.
+The Piping Hot tavern is famous for this very reason, where students, professors and alumni alike regularly visit the tavern on breaks to spend their money on malt whiskies from the north, gins from the west, or local ales brewed round the back of the pub.
 As such, the building started to gain a reputation for a lively music and ceilidhs breaking out all seven nights of the week.
-As the sound of bagpipers (often only playing chanters if they are freshers) playing to the beat of fiddles reached even the ears of the dockworkers who would drink and celebrate life outside the pub, the establishment changed it's name accordingly to the tongue-in-cheek name of Piping Hot.
+As the sound of bagpipers playing to the beat of fiddles reached even the ears of the dockworkers who would drink and celebrate life outside the pub, the establishment changed it's name accordingly to the tongue-in-cheek name of Piping Hot.

 The King's Drop

-The most bought draft of ale crafted by the brewery behind the pub, and named after the period of civil strife at the beginning of the Confederacy, where the uniting High King was executed by hanging and conflict broke out between the Highland and Lowland Kingdoms.
-It is said that High King Malcolm Bondsbreaker, non-Aasimar descendant of the God Slangg, was hung drawn and quartered on the very street between the Piper's Rest and College of Creation, and his blood was collected and stored for decades before this very ale was brewed from a distilled portion of his blood.
+Named after the period of civil strife at the beginning of the Confederacy, where the uniting High King was executed by hanging and conflict broke out between the Highland and Lowland Kingdoms.
+It is said that High King Malcolm Bondsbreaker was hung drawn and quartered on the very street between the Piper's Rest and College of Creation.
+During this execution, his blood was collected and stored for decades before this very ale was brewed from a distilled portion of his blood.

 The finest whiskey from the Grand Duchy of Rivercrown, now much cheaper to import than before.
 Brewed off the coasts of Hullraker Bay, sourced from the finest heather of the region and not for the faint hearted.
 Like the whirlpool the brewery lies on the banks of, swirling aromas and torrents of deep, peaty, peppery taste lurk beneath the surface of this beautifully balanced dram.